Must-be-Ash/firecrawl-x402-demo/README.md

 - Check that `NEXT_PUBLIC_CDP_PROJECT_ID` and related keys are set
 - Ensure wallet is connected (check browser console)

-### "Invalid URL format"
-- Enter a complete URL including protocol (e.g., https://example.com)
-- Ensure URL is accessible and not blocked by robots.txt
+### "Search returns no results"
+- Try broader search terms
+- Check if sources (web/news) are properly selected in settings
+- Verify you have sufficient USDC balance for the search cost

-### Scraping fails or returns empty content
+### Search results missing content or empty
 - Some websites block scraping or require JavaScript
-- Try enabling "Wait For" option for JavaScript-heavy sites
+- Try adjusting the "Only Main Content" option in settings
-- Check if website has anti-scraping measures
+- Results may vary based on website accessibility and anti-scraping measures
+- Increase results limit to get more diverse sources

 ### Onramp not working / "CDP API credentials not configured"
 - Verify CDP_API_KEY_ID and CDP_API_KEY_SECRET are set in `.env.local`